Bluff Point Coastal Adaptation Frequently Asked Questions

 How long will the project take?

-The Project is scheduled to be completed in early 2025.
+The Project is scheduled to be completed in mid 2025.
 Back

 Who makes the final decision on which coastal adaptation measure will be implemented?